 There are a lot of reasons, but my first and weirdest reason is that it seemed like a really solid skill set to have in case of a societal collapse and emergence of a barter economy.u/filliamhmuffin

-And if you’re really stuck for ideas here’s even more of answers from a bunch of UK students…
+And if you’re really stuck for ideas here are even more answers from a bunch of UK students…

 You can always count on Reddit to be a real source of both genuine (and sarcastic) answers.
 But even the sarcasm has some truth to it!

-Hopefully some of these response can help give you a more interesting take on the question.
+Hopefully, some of these responses can help give you a more interesting take on the question.

 How should I answer the question; “why do you want to be a doctor?”